 For Immediate Release

-- Support planning and piloting of new ideas that employ sports and recreation to positively impact Ontario’s Black youth
+- Support planning and piloting of new ideas that channel sports and recreation to positively impact Ontario’s Black youth.

 About the Foundation for Black Communities